What parents need to know

 Parents Need to Know

-Parents need to know that this snowy coming-of-age film shows the teen hero confronting dangerous obstacles on the way to accomplishing his dream.
+Parents need to know that Iron Will is a snowy coming-of-age film that shows the teen hero confronting dangerous obstacles on the way to accomplishing his dream.
 While the heartwarming theme is excellent, sensitive children should be shielded from this film.
 In it, Will's father dies and Will is taunted by adults.
 There's also a graphic dog fight scene.
-Eight-year-olds who are mature enough will be rewarded with an excellent film.
+Some mild profanity ("hell," "damn") and smoking and drinking.
+Kids who are mature enough to handle the content will be rewarded with an excellent film.
 Parents may want to discuss the film's disturbing elements with younger kids after viewing.
 It may be hard to get adolescents to watch, but teens who give this story a try will thrill to the youthful main character's courage.

 What's the story?